raspy135/Qun-synthesizer/README.md

 	`Saw, Sine, S&H, Square, Triangle, W Noise, P Noise, FM, AUX` *AUX means audio input from LINE or MIC.
 	*FM has 4 operators inside.
 See FM Conf Sub mode for detail.
+	*Granular synth engine can be connected to AUX L channel.
+See Granular sub mode for detail.

 2. PULSE WIDTH